authgear/authgear-server/docs/specs/event.md

 Events have two kinds, namely Blocking and Non-blocking.

 Blocking event is triggered before the operation is performed.
-The operation can be aborted by webhook handler.
+The operation can be aborted by hook handler.

 Non-blocking event is triggered after the operation is performed.